First Year Required Housing and Meal Plan Policy

 Therefore, in an effort to enhance your student’s success, all first year students who graduated from high school between September - June are required to live on campus and participate in the University Meal Plan during their first two semesters at SHSU.
 Students wanting an exception to this policy may submit a waiver request for review at the Residence Life Office.

 In 1974, the US Government enacted the Family Educational Rights and Privacy Act, which protects students’ privacy with regards to their academic and behavioral records with higher education facilities.
-This federal statute generally limits what administrators are permitted to tell parents about their children’s academic performance and social conduct.
-It is based on the assumption that students are considered by law to be adults and their college activities are their own business.
+For more information about students' rights and parent access, visit our FERPA page.

 In light of this Act, SHSU cannot discuss your student’s housing arrangements or disciplinary records without your student’s written permission.
 In the Residence Life Office, we have “Consent to Disclose Information” forms to waive the student’s right to privacy with regards to housing/dining arrangements and disciplinary records.
 If your student is interested, they may complete the form in our office.
 Only individuals listed on the form may have access to student records.
 This form then gives staff permission to discuss information with parents should they make an inquiry.
 The “Consent to Disclose Information” form is valid for one year unless rescinded in writing by the student.

 However, under the Warner Amendment (1998), there are two instances where we contact parents without the student’s permission.
 First, if a student is involved with an Alcohol Violation in the residence halls, our office may automatically send a letter home to parents.
 Second, if a student is found to have illegal drugs or drug paraphernalia, not only can the University send a letter home to parents, the student will be removed from the residence halls immediately and risk suspension from the University by the Dean of Students’ Office.

 It is our hope that you understand FERPA and our obligations to your student’s privacy regarding their SHSU records.